nus-cs2103-AY2122S1/ip/docs/README.md

 ### `list` - Display all tasks

 Displays list of all tasks currently stored in Duk.
+Any input after list will be ignored.

 ---